greenedt/greenedt/README.md

-about me: I am @greenedt
-where do I live: I live and work in the SF Bay Area what do I do: I code in python
+My name is David Greene.
+I live and work in the SF Bay Area.
+I perform data analysis in python.
+I also am proficient at SQL.